TheCherry/hsdetect/README.md

 # Known Bugs
-* Gather the battlefield vs the Innkeeper is to late.
+* Gather images from the battlefield vs the Innkeeper is to late, the intern A.I. plays the cards directly after the turn.
+That result into wrong labeled images.

 # License
 MIT License